Newspaper poetry: United Kingdom

 Local newspapers in 19th-century Britain, whose circulation in the aggregate surpassed that of newspapers in major metropolitan areas, frequently included a poetry section.
 Hobbs reports that a total of roughly 5 million poems were published in British local newspapers in the 19th century.
 (Note: This total includes duplicates, but Hobbs notes at 489 that '[a] surprisingly small percentage of poems appeared in more than one paper'.)
 Such papers would print both new poems and works by well-known authors—Shakespeare, Tennyson, Longfellow, and the like.

 Hobbs, in his study of 19th-century British newspaper poetry, observes that newspaper poems of that period challenge present-day notions of genre.
 Newspaper poems were not solely literary.
 In some cases, they were primarily a vehicle for commentary on current events; in others, they featured in advertisements.
 Poetry 'was imagined', Hobbs argues, 'as just another style of talking or writing'.

 The introduction to an 1823 anthology of poetry published in the Bucks Chronicle, a local newspaper in Buckinghamshire first published in 1820, included this plea on behalf of the genre:Newspaper [p]oetry has been condemned by a very old prejudice to a very unfortunate fate.
-It has usually shared the doom of those fragile records of mundane matters, whose columns permitted it … an effort at immortality, and after having afforded a smile or a sneer to those who did throw their eyes over it, has commonly passed away … to the land where all things are forgotten.
+It has usually shared the doom of those fragile records of mundane matters, whose columns permitted it … an effort at immortality, and after having afforded a smile or a sneer to those who did threw their eyes over it, has commonly passed away … to the land where all things are forgotten.